TEC7337/STES/GETTING_STARTED.md

 4. **Analytics**: Attendance patterns and productivity insights
 5. **Security**: Enhanced authentication and audit logging

+## 🔄 Power BI Integration

+The system automatically updates Power BI export files when:
+- New employees are registered (with chosen location assignment)
+- Sample data is created
+- Database is set up

+**Files automatically updated:**
+- `all_locations_employees_fixed.csv`
+- `all_locations_time_logs_fixed.csv`
+- `all_locations_system_logs_fixed.csv`

+**Smart Updates**: New employees are automatically detected and added to your chosen location without duplicating existing data.
+The system intelligently syncs database changes to CSV files, ensuring your Power BI dashboard always reflects the latest information!

 ## 🤝 Support

 If you encounter any issues: